technoknol/host-.net-core-with-docker/README.md

-# host-.net-core-with-docker
-Host .NET core 3.x with Docker on Ubuntu
+# Host dotnet core 3.1 app on Docker with Postgre SQL